gtlaflair/ltrc-2019/_episodes/07-repro.md

 The purpose of this part of the workshop is to illustrate how R and RStudio can be leveraged to create a reproducible pipeline for analysis and reporting.
 Some of the parts in this section move beyond analysis.
 We will spend just enough time with them to grasp the basics.

 There are quite a few R packages that have been created to promote reproducible research.
 Some of these packages are tools for accessing databases, some are tools for managing projects, and others are tools for creating reproducible reports.
 A couple of groups, RStudio and ROpenSci, and people affiliated (officially and unofficially) with them have led the way in this.
-Today, the main packages that we will be using to learn about this are `knitr`, `rmarkdown`, and `tinytex`. `knitr` is an ["engine for dynamic report generation with R"](https://yihui.name/knitr/), `rmarkdown` is a ["file format for making dynamic documents with R"](https://rmarkdown.rstudio.com/articles_intro.html), and `tinytex` is a subset of $\LaTeX$ [packages from a larger distribution](https://yihui.name/tinytex/).
+Today, the main packages that we will be using to learn about this are `knitr`, `rmarkdown`, `tinytex`, and `xaringan`. `knitr` is an ["engine for dynamic report generation with R"](https://yihui.name/knitr/), `rmarkdown` is a ["file format for making dynamic documents with R"](https://rmarkdown.rstudio.com/articles_intro.html), and `tinytex` is a subset of $\LaTeX$ [packages from a larger distribution](https://yihui.name/tinytex/).
 This last package we will use first and only once to install the $\LaTeX$ distribution on your computer.
 It makes creating PDF documents easier.

 ~~~